 Finishing off an almost perfect showing, the Dyson V7 claimed the top spot, again tying with the Pet Hair Eraser.
 Both of these vacuums earned a 9 out of 10, making it clear that a motorized brush attachment is the answer if you want to pick up pet hair.
 Both vacuums cleaned up at least 99% of the hair from both surfaces in less than a minute.

 This pair's top-notch performance was followed by the BLACK+DECKER Flex Vac, which merited an 8 out of 10.
-While this vacuum doesn't have a motorized brush, it has a pet hair specific attachment with hard rubber bristles that actually works quite well, though it did leave a small amount of hair behind and took a bit longer than the BISSELL or the Dyson.
+While this vacuum doesn't have a motorized brush, it has a pet hair specific attachment with hard rubber bristles that works quite well, though it did leave a small amount of hair behind and took a bit longer than the BISSELL or the Dyson.

 The Shark ION came next, earning a 6 out of 10 for doing fairly well with the cushion, but only doing a mediocre job of cleaning the carpet.

-None of the remaining vacuums did very well and aren't really a good option if you hope to use your new handheld vac to clean up after your furry friends.
+None of the remaining vacuums did very well and aren't a good option if you hope to use your new handheld vac to clean up after your furry friends.
 The BLACK+DECKER HHVI315JO42 earned a 4 out of 10 and the HHVI320JR02 merited a 3.
-Both of these vacuums actually cleaned up 70-90% of the hair from both surfaces, but most of it got tangled up in the brush and failed to make it to the collection bin.
+Both of these vacuums cleaned up 70-90% of the hair from both surfaces, but most of it got tangled up in the brush and failed to make it to the collection bin.